Current research projects

 Processes occurring within burning post-coal-mining waste heaps of Upper and Lower Silesia are studied in the IGS PAS since 2010.
 They are pyrometamorphic, exhalative and weathering processes.
 The objects mentioned are, as shown by our research, potential models for many often unrelated natural geological environments and object: volcanism + basalts, fumaroles and geothermal fields; meteorites and other extraterrestrial objects; and zones of contact metamorphism.
 Since 2014 the research was directed towards geochemistry of exhalations and environmental impact of the heaps.
 Also, few monography chapters in thematic books arisen.
 Recently we study relations of the heaps and local biosphere and hydrosphere.

-Development of the reference material(s) for U-Pb dating of apatite
+Development of new reference materials for boron and sulphur isotope analyses of apatite

 Accessory minerals, megacrysts and xenolites from mafic sources of great igneous provinces - their origins and transformation processes